Victoirey/data-analyst-interview/README.md

 https://www.datacamp.com/community/blog/jupyter-notebook-r

 If you would prefer to use a different tool, please feel free.

-## SQL

-It is possible to answer this test using SQL alone.
-If this is your preference, please ensure your SQL is well annotated.

 # Submission

 Please return your code and results to mathilde@jolimoi.com .